TheExample67/DjangoStarter/README.md

 working through a Django Example with the goal of understanding how to create a projects and publish an REST API

 more info: https://medium.com/swlh/build-your-first-rest-api-with-django-rest-framework-e394e39a482c

+To start the website:
+1. python manage.py runserver